aleksati/dataset-sonification-with-web-audio/README.md

 # Data Visualization and Sonification with Web Audio

-Here are all the necessary files and information to join our creative data visualization and sonification workshop, held in collaboration with the Digital Scholarship Days at the University of Oslo.
+This repo contains all the necessary files and information for a workshop on creative data visualization and sonification, held in collaboration with the Digital Scholarship Days at the University of Oslo.

-Read more a more in-depth account on this blog post - https://aleksati.net/posts/exploring-dataset-sonification-with-web-audio
+For a more in-depth account of dataset sonification with web audio, visit this accompanying blog post - https://aleksati.net/posts/exploring-dataset-sonification-with-web-audio

 ## Introduction